 How Do Dogs Contract Ringworm Infections?

 Due to its highly contagious nature, ringworm is spread via direct contact with the fungus.
-This may occur when your pooch comes in contact with either an infected person or another animal.
-It may also be transmitted by an infected object, such as a food bowl, a sofa, a brush, carpeting, or bedding.
+Ring worm is transmitted when your dog comes in contact with any environment where hair or scales collects, whether that’s an infected person or another animal, but also objects, such as a food bowl, a sofa, a brush, carpeting, or bedding.

 Because the fungal spores responsible for the skin infection can live up to 18 months, it is very easy to contract, as it spreads through shedding.
 Since hair follicles are weakened by ringworm, your dog’s hair becomes brittle and breaks off easily, spreading the disease throughout your home.